Royal Barge Procession: Rattanakosin era–present

 Processions took place occasionally until the absolute monarchy ended in 1932.
-Most of royal barges were kept near Thonburi train station.
+Most of the royal barges were kept near Thonburi train station.
 It was bombed in WWII, destroying a large number of royal barges.
 They were not employed again until the celebration of the 25th century of the Buddhist Era in 1957.
 In 1959, Bhumibol Adulyadej revived the Royal Barge Procession as a means of presenting the Royal Kathin (robes for monks) in a royal ceremony.

 Modern processions

-Occurrences
+King Rama IX

 In the reign of King Rama IX, Bhumibol Adulyadej (r.
 1946–2016), 16 royal barge processions were conducted: